CamilaJaviera91/dag-first-approach/README.md

 - The Google Sheets API requires the appropriate permissions to modify the sheet, so ensure your service account has the necessary access.

+- You can change the SQL query or sheet names as needed.

 ---

 ## 👩‍💻 Author